dynamic-kgqa/dynamicKGQA/src/kg/README.md

 The file has been pulled from the [Docker Blazegraph GitHub repository](https://github.com/lyrasis/docker-blazegraph/blob/master/data/dataloader.txt.example).
 We have not made any modifications to this file.

+### Step 1: Download Yago KG

+Download the Yago 4.5 KG from the downloads repository of the [official Yago website](https://yago-knowledge.org/data/yago4.5/).
+The KG is available in several formats, such as TTL, NT, and RDF.
+We recommend using the TTL format, as it is the most widely used format for knowledge graphs.

+As of February 2025, download the yago-4.5.0.2.zip file.
+Unzip the file and place the yago-4.5.0.2 directory in the [yago](./yago) directory.

 ### Step 2: Install Docker Engine

 We installed Docker using the instructions given in [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), using the `apt` repository.